-#2 Updated by Regis Haubourg over 3 years ago
+#2 Updated by Regis Haubourg almost 4 years ago

 Mmm, not sure it is a good optimisation path.
 Most user do use blending modes and/or transparency options to visualize real superpositions, and to makes QGIS a wonderfull mapping tool.
 Optimisation should then be possible only if symbols are not transparent or with normal blending mode activated.

 Since symbol properties can be defined on fields and expressions, this is no more predictable..